UnB-KnEDLe/datasets/anotacoes_atos_de_pessoal.md

 # Version 3
 **size:** 93916 rows

-Added annotations from Batch NIDO, with the exception of the annotations from document 70 due to technical problems.
+Added annotations from Batch NIDO and Batch Extra, with the exception of the annotations from document 70 due to technical problems.

 ## Attribute Information